 Surprised to see citrus juices on the list of hard to digest foods?
 Most people are.

 The vast majority of carbonated drinks aren’t good for overall health anyway.
 But being acidic in nature, carbonated drinks also distend the stomach, causing discomfort in some.
+Carbonation doesn’t help things either.
 Plain and simple.
 Avoid.

-In addition to the many adverse effects of regularly consuming alcohol in significant amounts, certain alcoholic drinks such as beer have been known to trigger gas in some people—a fact that is not widely known by the general population.
+In addition to the many adverse effects of regularly consuming alcohol in excessive amounts, certain alcoholic drinks such as beer have been known to trigger gas in some people—a fact that is not widely known by the general population.